Limo company manager sentenced to at least 5 years for New York crash that killed 20

 The 2001 Ford Excursion was packed with friends out for a birthday celebration on Oct.
 6, 2018 when it hit a parked car and trees before coming to rest in a streambed.

-Judge Peter Lynch sentenced Hussain to an indeterminate term of 5 to 15 years in prison.
+Judge Peter Lynch sentenced Hussain, who was shackled and wearing an orange jail uniform, to an indeterminate term of 5 to 15 years in prison.
 The state’s parole board will determine when Hussain will be released after he serves the minimum.

 Some people who lost loved ones in the crash spoke directly to Hussain in court before the judge announced the sentence.